 Drink Yerba Maté

 This tea is known for its powerful thermogenic effects—meaning it turns up your body’s calorie-burning mechanism—and can also promote weight loss by improving insulin sensitivity.
-In a recent study, participants were divided into two groups.
-One group took a placebo 60 minutes prior to exercising, while the other group ingested 1000 mg capsule of yerba maté.
+In a recent study, participants were divided into two groups where one group took a placebo 60 minutes prior to exercise and the other group ingested a 1,000-milligram capsule of yerba maté.
 Researchers found that those who consumed the herb increased the beneficial effects their workout had on their metabolism.
 Yerba maté is just one of the 22 Best Teas for Weight Loss!

 Stephen Colbert’s doing great, but now it’s time to DVR him and start getting to bed earlier.
 A study in Finland looked at sets of identical twins and discovered that in each set of siblings, the twin who slept less had more visceral fat.
 If you do nothing else differently, just getting an extra half hour of shuteye will make all the difference.
 If you’re chronically sleep deprived, don’t be surprised if you gain a few pounds without eating a morsel of extra food.
 “A lack of sleep can cause several metabolic problems,” says nutritionist Seth Santoro.
 “It can cause you to burn fewer calories, lack appetite control and experience an increase in cortisol levels, which stores fat.”
-Lack of sufficient sleep — which experts say is 7 to 9 hours a night for most people — also leads to impaired glucose tolerance, a.k.a. your body’s ability to utilize sugar for fuel.
+Lack of sufficient sleep—under the recommended seven to nine hours a night for most adults—also leads to impaired glucose tolerance, a.k.a. your body’s ability to utilize sugar for fuel.
 “We all have those less-than-adequate nights of sleep,” says nutritionist Lisa Jubilee.
 “But if it’s a regular thing, you’re better off lengthening your night’s sleep than working out, if fat loss or weight maintenance is your goal.”

-If there’s one supplement most Americans should be taking, it’s vitamin D. It’s essential for preserving metabolism-revving muscle tissue, but researchers estimate that a measly 20 percent of Americans take in enough through their diet.
-While you can nail 90 percent of your recommended daily value (400 IU) in a 3.5-ounce serving of salmon, a daily supplement makes a lot of sense.
+If there’s one supplement most Americans should be taking, it’s vitamin D. It’s essential for preserving metabolism-revving muscle tissue, but researchers estimate that a measly 20 percent of Americans take in enough via their diet.
+While you can nail 90 percent of your recommended daily value (400 IU) in a 3.5-ounce serving of salmon, popping a daily supplement is pretty convenient.
 Other good dietary sources: tuna, fortified milk and cereal, and eggs.

 For nutritionist Lisa Jubilee, one of the best and cheapest ways to give your metabolism a jolt is to drink water (she suggests 20 to 32 ounces) shortly after waking.
 Why?
-During sleep, your body’s metabolic function slowed, and unless you woke up in the middle of the night to swig some water, it didn’t receive any fluids.
+During sleep, your body’s metabolic function slows down, and unless you wake up in the middle of the night to swig some water, you’re not taking in any fluids.
 Jubilee suggests completely rehydrating before stressing your body with any other food or drink.
 “My clients who have implemented this report less bloating, more energy and a smaller appetite,” she says.
 Her motto for getting your inner furnace stoked and ready for the day: “Rehydrate, then caffeinate!”

-Derived from the Japanese tencha leaf and then stone ground into a bright-green fine powder, matcha literally means “powdered tea,” and it’s incredibly good for you.
+Derived from the Japanese tencha leaf and then stone-ground into a bright-green fine powder, matcha literally means “powdered tea,” and it’s incredibly good for you.
 Research shows the concentration of epigallocatechin gallate (EGCG) in matcha to be 137 times greater than the amount you’ll find in most store-bought green tea.
-EGCG is a dieter’s best friend: studies have shown the compound can simultaneously boost the breakdown of fat and block the formation of belly-fat cells.
-One study found men who drank green tea containing 136 mg EGCG—what you’ll find in a single 4 gram serving of matcha—lost twice as much weight than a placebo group and four times as much visceral (belly) fat over the course of 3 months.
-Need one more reason for tea-time?
-A single serving sneaks in 4 grams of protein—that’s more than an egg white!
+EGCG is a dieter’s best friend: Studies have shown the compound can simultaneously boost the breakdown of fat and block the formation of belly-fat cells.
+One study found men who drank green tea containing 136 milligrams of EGCG—what you’ll find in a single four-gram serving of matcha—lost twice as much weight than a placebo group and four times as much visceral (belly) fat over the course of three months.
+Need one more reason for tea time?
+A single serving sneaks in four grams of protein—that’s more than an egg white!

 Think of every bean as a little weight-loss pill.
-One study found that people who ate ¾ cup of beans daily weighed 6.6 pounds less than those who didn’t even though the bean eaters consumed, on average, 199 calories more per day.
-The magic is in the perfect combination of protein and fiber: studies show that those who eat the most fiber gain the least weight over time, and that eating fiber can rev your fat burn by as much as 30 percent.
-Aim for about 25 g a day—the amount in about three servings each of fruits and vegetables.
+One study found that people who ate a ¾ cup of beans daily weighed 6.6 pounds less than those who didn’t—despite bean eaters consuming, on average, 199 calories more per day.
+The magic is in the perfect combination of protein and fiber: Studies show that those who eat the most fiber gain the least weight over time and that eating fiber can rev your fat burn by as much as 30 percent.
+Aim for about 25 grams of fiber a day—the amount present in about three servings each of fruits and vegetables.
 Spicy food is also a key component of The Super Metabolism Diet.